sv4u/musicdl/truenas-scale-deployment.md

    - Adjust path in `compose.yaml` if using a different location
 5. **Spotify API credentials** (client_id and client_secret)
    - Get credentials from [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
+   - Credentials should be provided via environment variables (recommended) or config file

 ## Quick Start